rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 ==========

-In this post I want to give a quick overview of _inline fields_; a recent addition to [Riak Search] [rs] that allows you to tradeoff disk space for a considerable performance bump in query execution and throughput.
-I'm going to assume the reader is already familair with Search.
+In this post I want to give a quick overview of _inline fields_; a recent addition to [Riak Search] [rs] that allows you to trade-off disk space for a considerable performance bump in query execution and throughput.
+I'm going to assume the reader is already familiar with Search.
 In the future I may do a Search overview.
 If you would like that then ping me on [twitter](http://twitter.com/#!/rzezeski).